 As each outing is personalized and tailor-made, the competency levels of everyone will be met.
 This is easily achieved by having reduced group sizes and an amazing photographer on every tour.
 Some operators provide photo safaris to Africa for beginners, families, and sometimes children.

-Nothing is daunting, on a photographic safari you will spend hours with new people, friendly Safari Guides.
-We happily find that people fast become friends who enjoy swapping and sharing photography advice and tips about their photo safari experiences.
+Nothing is daunting, on a photographic safari you will spend hours with new people, friendly field guides.
+We happily find that people fast become friends who enjoy swapping and sharing photography advice and tips about their safari destinations and photo experiences.

 Remember back to your school days, wasn’t practical learning always much easier to remember and loads more fun than reading and writing?

 The same applies to photography.
 Spending time with your camera out on the African plains is the best ‘on the job’ learning imaginable.

 Learning how to rely on auto-focus as a herd of elephants saunters towards you is definitely going to be memorable.
 Imagine choosing the composition of a pride of lions, being provided with the perfect natural lighting to capture sleeping cheetahs in the shade of a tree, or helped to find the best angle for shooting flamingo and buffalo in one of the National Parks.
 Those are truly lessons that you will never forget.

 A photo safari to Africa is the most amazing setting to hone and fine-tune your camera skills.
 You can learn fundamental skills such as exposure, focus, and composition, right through to learning all the technical complexities and capabilities of your equipment.

 These are techniques and skills that you will fondly remember and use forever, even basic methods that teach you to get to grips with your camera.